How we allocate exchange places

 When we have assessed all applications (typically approximately 4 weeks after the application deadline) you will receive our decision on your application to your student e-mail address.

-If you are offered an exchange place, you will need to actively accept this offer – or decline if you wish.
+If you are offered an exchange place, you will need to actively accept this offer – or decline if you don’t want to go abroad after all.
+If you decline an exchange place offer, you will not be allowed to re-apply for a new place in the same academic year, unless your cancellation was due to force majeure reasons.
 After this, we will contact the host university and nominate you as an exchange student to the partner university.
 You will then need to apply for admission at the host university.
 Please note that a nomination from SDU is not a guarantee that you will be admitted at the host university.

 Later we will send you an e-mail with information about your grant.